bryance-oyang/websocket_ctube/README.md

 gcc -o a.out your_file_1.c your_file_2.c ws_ctube.a -lpthread
 ```

-## Architecture
+## Internal Architecture
 This section describes the internal workings of `ws_ctube`.
 This is for
-documentation purposes only and users do NOT need to know any of this to be able
+documentation purposes only and is not needed to use the API.
-to use `ws_ctube`.